Shaft Friction Coefficient ALFAs

 - bored with steel casing

 When using Schmertmann method, coefficient αs reducing shaft friction according to Tomlinson is considered.
-Values used in program are derived from following graph mentioned in publication M. J. Tomlinson: Pile Design and Construction Practice (1994).
+Values used in the program are derived from the following graph mentioned in publication M. J. Tomlinson: Pile Design and Construction Practice (1994).